svthalia/bapc-infra/README.md

 ## Useful commands
 - `docker-compose up -d` to start all services (remove `-d` to receive full logs realtime)
-- `docker-compose down` to stop all services
+- `docker-compose down` to stop all services.
+Note that this will also remove all data from the database, while `stop` will maintain that data.
 - `docker-compose stop <service>` to stop a single service (similar with `start` or `restart`).
 - `docker-compose build --no-cache <directory>` to do a full rebuild (as this will not automatically happen if you just `docker-compose up`)
 - `docker system prune` to remove old data